GuangweiJiang/newbie_training/linux_android_basic_training/linux_drivers_training/ex_07/readme.txt

-Linux driver training material - exercise 07 by guangwei@Jan21'10
+Linux driver training material - exercise 07 by guangwei@Sep18'12

 Targets:
-	1. Be familiar with android emulator.
+	1. Be familiar with android emulator(or real android device, such as Bohai, t-lite).
-	2. Build kernel image of goldfish and run it in the emulator.
+	2. Build kernel image of goldfish(or real android device) and run it in the emulator(or real android device).
-	3. Add your own kernel driver to the goldfish.
+	3. Add your own kernel driver to the goldfish(or real android device).

 Test Enviroment:
 	android sdk 1.5 or 1.6